minibom/happyfarm/README.md

     -   Compose and send mail to all users or specific users, with optional item/currency rewards.
     -   Use predefined mail templates to quickly draft messages.
     -   View, create, edit, and delete bonus configurations (e.g., first login bonus, tier-up rewards).
--   **Events Management**:
+-   **Missions & Events Management**:
-    -   View, create, edit, and delete active/scheduled game events.
-    -   Base new events on predefined templates (synced from `event-templates.ts`).
+    -   **Events Tab**: View, create, edit, and delete active/scheduled game events.
+Base new events on predefined templates.
-    -   Define event types (e.g., crop growth boost, item price changes), duration, and affected items.
+    -   **Missions Tab**: (Future) View, create, edit, and delete mission definitions (main, daily, weekly, random) directly in Firestore.
+Currently, mission definitions are synced from constants.
 -   **System Configuration**:
     -   Push local game data definitions from `src/lib/*.ts` files to Firestore.
-This is used to initialize or overwrite data in collections like `gameItems`, `gameFertilizers`, `gameTiers`, `gameBonusConfigurations`, `gameMailTemplates`, and `gameEventTemplates`.
+This is used to initialize or overwrite data in collections like `gameItems`, `gameFertilizers`, `gameTiers`, `gameBonusConfigurations`, `gameMailTemplates`, `gameEventTemplates`, `gameMainMissions`, `gameDailyMissionTemplates`, `gameWeeklyMissionTemplates`, and `gameRandomMissionPool`.
 Use this section to ensure Firestore has the latest static game data.

 ## Game Data Management

-Core static game data such as crop details, fertilizer properties, tier progression, bonus rules, mail templates, and event templates are defined in TypeScript files within the `src/lib/` directory (e.g., `crop-data.ts`, `tier-data.ts`, `bonus-configurations.ts`, `mail-templates.ts`, `event-templates.ts`).
+Core static game data such as crop details, fertilizer properties, tier progression, bonus rules, mail templates, event templates, and mission definitions are defined in TypeScript files within the `src/lib/` directory (e.g., `crop-data.ts`, `tier-data.ts`, `mission-data.ts`, `bonus-configurations.ts`, `mail-templates.ts`, `event-templates.ts`).

 To populate or update your Firestore database with this data:
 1. Navigate to the **Admin Panel**.
 2. Go to the **"Cấu hình Hệ thống" (System Configuration)** page.
-3. Use the respective "Đồng Bộ" (Sync) buttons to push the local constant data to the corresponding Firestore collections.
+3. Use the respective "Đồng Bộ" (Sync) buttons to push the local constant data to the corresponding Firestore collections (e.g., `gameItems`, `gameFertilizers`, `gameTiers`, `gameBonusConfigurations`, `gameMailTemplates`, `gameEventTemplates`, `gameMainMissions`, `gameDailyMissionTemplates`, `gameWeeklyMissionTemplates`, `gameRandomMissionPool`).
 This ensures your game uses the most up-to-date definitions.

 ## Important: Firestore Security Rules

 For a production environment, **it is crucial to set up robust Firestore Security Rules** to protect your game data and prevent cheating.
 The client-side logic currently has a high degree of trust, and security rules are the primary way to enforce game logic and permissions on the server side.
 Ensure that:
 -   Users can only write to their own game state (`/users/{userId}/gameState/data`).
--   Data modifications are validated (e.g., gold cannot increase arbitrarily, XP and level progression is valid).
+-   Data modifications are validated (e.g., gold cannot increase arbitrarily, XP and level progression is valid, mission progress updates are legitimate).
--   Collections like `gameItems`, `gameFertilizers`, `gameTiers`, `gameBonusConfigurations`, `gameMailTemplates`, and `gameEventTemplates` are read-only for clients (or writable only by admin-privileged backend functions if you implement server-side management beyond the current constant pushing mechanism).
+-   Collections like `gameItems`, `gameFertilizers`, `gameTiers`, `gameBonusConfigurations`, `gameMailTemplates`, `gameEventTemplates`, `gameMainMissions`, `gameDailyMissionTemplates`, `gameWeeklyMissionTemplates`, `gameRandomMissionPool` are read-only for clients (or writable only by admin-privileged backend functions if you implement server-side management beyond the current constant pushing mechanism).
 -   The `activeGameEvents` collection should be read-only for clients and writable only by admin-privileged functions.
+-   Player mission subcollections (`/users/{userId}/playerMissions` - if you choose to store active/completed missions per player in a subcollection) must be carefully secured.
 -   Mail subcollections (`/users/{userId}/mail`) are writable by admin-privileged functions for sending mail and readable by the recipient user.
 Users should only be able to update `isRead` and `isClaimed` fields on their own mail.
 -   Chat messages in Realtime Database (`/messages`) should also have appropriate rules (e.g., authenticated users can write, all can read).